cyhyraethz/d2r-basic-qol/README.md

   - Herbs can be bought from Gheed
   - Herbs can be sold to spawn Diablo Clone
   - Standard of Heroes can also spawn Diablo Clone
+- Cow Level
+  - Create portal without Wirt's Leg
+  - New cube recipe for Cow Level Portal
+  - Transmute a Tome of Town Portal in the cube

 ### Optional Features